Skip to main content

 How we tested

-While other tech journalists may have a different approach, my process of reviewing products aims to mirror the real-world user experience: I set up and use the gear without any assistance from the manufacturer or public relations agency.
+While other tech journalists may take a different approach, my product-review process aims to mirror the real-world user experience: I set up and use the gear without any assistance from the manufacturer or public relations agency.

 As such, the Honeywell Home X8S Smart Thermostat was unboxed, along with its optional wall plate and small installation pamphlet.
-As with our review for the Honeywell Home X2S Smart Thermostat, I simply replaced one of the thermostats on my wall that works with the X8S and its dual 8-pin vertical alignment on the back, already with wires connected for power.
+As with our review of the Honeywell Home X2S Smart Thermostat, I simply replaced one of the thermostats on my wall that works with the X8S, with its dual 8-pin vertical alignment on the back, already wired for power.

 Otherwise, also in the box is a sheet with a QR code to receive a free C-Wire adaptor from Honeywell Home—if you don’t have the required C-Wire to connect the new thermostat.

-Once on the wall, you have a choice to set up the thermostat via the app or by following along with the on-screen instructions.
+Once on the wall, you can set up the thermostat via the app or by following the on-screen instructions.
 Either way, you join the thermostat to your Wi-Fi network, sync it with the free First Alert by Resideo app (iOS, Android), and then give the location a name for easy access.

 What we like